Skip to main content

 Prop.
 A was placed on the ballot through a unanimous vote of the San Francisco Board of Education.
 A coalition of SFUSD stakeholders supports the measure, including the San Francisco Parent Coalition, the district’s teachers’ union, and construction labor groups that would benefit from new school improvement funds.

-Failing to pass Prop.
-A, they argue, would leave tens of thousands of students attending schools in worsening disrepair.
+The failure to pass Prop.
+A, they argue, would have left tens of thousands of students attending schools in worsening disrepair.

 One notable segment of Prop.
 A allocates funds for constructing a new central food hub to organize and improve food service quality in elementary schools.

-This is the fifth school bond measure presented to San Francisco voters in the past 20 years, with the last one passing in 2016.
-All previous measures have been approved.
+This is the fifth school bond measure presented to San Francisco voters in the past 20 years.
+All measures have been approved.

-However, this year’s measure comes amid rising concerns over SFUSD’s management, including the recent resignation of its superintendent and a scrapped plan to close or merge about a dozen schools due to significant political and public pushback.
+This year’s measure came amid rising concerns over SFUSD’s management, including the recent resignation of its superintendent and a scrapped plan to close or merge about a dozen schools due to significant political and public pushback.

-“These buildings are just like your home; they need to be modernized and refurbished,” Halperin said.
+“These buildings are just like your home; they need to be modernized and refurbished,” said Phil Halperin, co-chair of the Prop.
+A campaign.
 “Even if we close a handful of schools, dozens more still need improvements.”

 Prop.
-B would raise up to $390 million for upgrades at a variety of facilities, including shelters for homeless families, San Francisco General Hospital, and the Chinatown Public Health Center.
+B raises up to $390 million for upgrades at a variety of facilities, including shelters for homeless families, San Francisco General Hospital, and the Chinatown Public Health Center.
+The measure reached the 66% threshold to pass.

 San Francisco’s political leadership is nearly unanimous in support of Prop.
 B, which was proposed by Mayor London Breed and placed on the ballot by a unanimous Board of Supervisors vote.